 Natural Enzyme Action

 Much like your stomach, septic tanks need good bacteria and enzymes to break down the solids that pass through it.
 These beneficial bacteria and enzymes can come from several sources, but our favorite is actually rotten tomatoes.

-These naturally occurring enzymes are proteins called Pectinase or pectinolytic enzymes.
-Pectinase is a group of enzymes that consist of lipase, hydrolyses, lyase and it is able to naturally breakdown pectin and plant cell walls, helping to cause decomposition and recycling of waste plant materials.
+These naturally occurring enzymes are proteins called Pectinase or Pectinolytic enzymes.
+Pectinase is a group of enzymes that consist of lipase, hydrolyzes, lyase and it is able to naturally breakdown pectin and plant cell walls, helping to cause decomposition and recycling of waste plant materials.

 The one time in 20+ years that we DID have our septic system pumped we were told that it absolutely didn’t need it, the system was running very well and looked great.
-The fellow told us several Horror stories of systems he’s seen in his work where the families used “Fluffy” toilet paper.
+The fellow told us several absolute horror stories of systems he’s seen in his work where the families used “fluffy” toilet paper.

 You know the one.. they have cute little bears in their commercials who are proud of themselves for not having lint left behind.. or the ones that could double as a bedspread made by grandma because the quilted pattern is the same!